 As you read books to kids, stop and clap the syllables of the characters in the story.
 Kids can also clap the words that they find on word or picture cards or environmental print.

 The Syllable Counting Clip Cards above are from my TPT store.
 Kids can select the number of syllables (claps) in the word on each card.
 You can use name cards, picture cards, or even a basket of objects.
 Ask kids to clap the syllables for each object or picture and sort them by the number of claps.

-Instead of clapping syllables, kids can wave ribbon rings or a piece of crepe paper as they count syllables in words.
+Instead of clapping syllables, kids can wave or shake dancing ribbons or a piece of crepe paper as they count syllables in words.